-You can see a tutorial video for the Individual Relationships mapping here.
+To learn more about what you can do with the Individual Relationships data destination, see this video.
+You can see a demonstration video for the Individual Relationships mapping here.

 With the virtual mapping (shown above with the name “Constituent_Spouse”) you are able to add other constituent mappings to it.

 This can be used when you would like to add a gift to the spouse record as well as (or instead of) the main constituent record or, for that matter, would like to link any constituent data to the new constituent relationship record.
 If you have required fields for a new constituent (such as a constituent code or a constituent Attribute), you will need to create those mappings on the constituent tab and link them to the constituent being added from the Individual Relationship.
 See this page of our User Guide for more information on adding fields for constituents that you are creating via the Individual Relationships tab.
 You may also find this Knowledgebase article helpful.

 As with constituents, individual relationship records can also be looked up using individual relationship criteria sets (these check to see if this relationship already exists).
 If you have selected a constituent relationship record, the individual constituent criteria sets will also look to see if the constituent exists in the Raiser’s Edge.

 See the Avoiding Duplicates section of the user guide.